01380 850309 Send A Message

 Semi-formal Curriculum

 The Semi-formal curriculum is delivered through a thematic based approach.
-It recognises that many of our pupils have a range of complex needs as well as learning difficulties.
-We meet each pupil’s needs through a personalised and adapted approach delivered through a bespoke curriculum.
+This curriculum pathway meets a range of complex needs as well as learning difficulties, through a highly bespoke curriculum and personalised approach.

 For some pupils a social communication, emotional regulation and transactional support focus provides pupils with the skills and tools to be able to manage their own feelings, anxieties and behaviour, as well as understand and utilise effective and appropriate methods of communication.
 This equips our learners with the ability to meaningfully interact with, and convey needs to, familiar people; as well as those who help to support us in the wider community.